 Lowe dealt with the issue graciously and asked his competitors to pay him a dollar a year to call their games BINGO too.
 That resulted in BINGO becoming the generic name for all variations that we know today, including online Bingo.

-In 2003 UK Bingo brands introduced the first online bingo sites, the game’s popularity since has grown at a huge rate.
+In 2003 UK Bingo brands introduced the first online bingo sites.
+The game’s popularity since has grown at a tremendous rate.
 Online Bingo developed to such an extent that it had caused a drop in business for traditional land-based bingo games.

-We have seen bingo games that have 80 balls and speed bingo games as well as chat bingo games.
-In addition to this, new bingo variants are introduced.
+We have seen bingo games with 80 balls and speed bingo games and chat bingo games.
+In addition to this, new bingo variants get introduced.